s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 \label{sec:cloudHaskellExperiment}

-Cloud Computing has become more and more prevalent in recent years.
+Cloud Computing has become more and more prevalent in the recent years.
 Servers are replaced with virtual ones positioned all around the globe.
 These can easily be brought up when required and shut down when not in use.
-This trend in computing has also been embraced by the Haskell community and therefore, libraries such as Cloud Haskell were born.
-Cloud Haskell is described on the projects website^[see \url{http://haskell-distributed.github.io/}] as:
+This trend in computing has also been embraced by the Haskell community, and therefore libraries such as Cloud Haskell were born.
+Cloud Haskell is described on the project's website^[see \url{http://haskell-distributed.github.io/}] as:

 > Cloud Haskell: Erlang-style concurrent and distributed programming in Haskell.
 The Cloud Haskell Platform consists of a generic network transport API,